 Think about the last time someone gave you a head or scalp massage.
 Heavenly, right?
 Well, there are actually many benefits to getting a scalp massage, including better circulation, dandruff reduction, hair growth, and some good old-fashioned stress relief as well.
 But, you’re not going to want to go to the spa every time you want a little treatment, so why not grab yourself a scalp massager instead?
 Some of the devices on this list are really good for giving yourself forehead massagers as well and can even help with migraine relief.

-These little gadgets are perfect for times when you’re at home or on the go and have the urge to de-stress.
-Whether you want something simple to use in the shower or a hi-tech machine, there’s a product for you.
+These little gadgets are perfect for when you’re at home or on the go and have the urge to de-stress.
+Whether you want something simple to use in the shower or a hi-tech machine to help with migraines, there’s a product for you.
 To help you find the best scalp massager, we’ve put together a list of what you can buy today so that the next time your head needs some TLC, you’ve got the tools to do it.

 What are scalp massagers and how do they work?